Species Spotlight: Mirror Carp

 Average size: The average you will catch really depends on the water you are fishing, the average could range from 5lb to double figures depending on the stock of fish in the waters.

 Where to catch: This species are found on every continent in fresh and brackish waters.
-The places we would recommend you travelling to to catch these scaley beasts are Paradise Lake Hungry and the River Ebro Spain.
+The place we would recommend you travelling to to catch these scaley beasts is River Ebro Spain.
 Other well known areas to catch Mirror Carp include France, Croatia and South Africa.
 There are many UK waters stocked with mirror Carp the most famous being Linear Lakes and Redmire Pool.

 Fishing methods: By a fair way the most popular method used for Carp fishing is ledgering with one of the thousands of different flavoured boilies on the market, using one of the hundreds of different rigs designed for this exact purpose.
 Other more natural ways to fish for Mirror Carp include float fishing with bait like worms, sweetcorn and bread along with fishing on the surface when the carp are in the upper layers using floating bait like bread crust and dog biscuits.